 - Don’t forget costs such as life assurance, savings plans, gym and club memberships.

 - Separate monthly payments into fixed or variable so you can make adjustments.

-- Make an allowance for annual expenses, such as motor insurance, medical cover, gifts, travel and holidays.
+- Make an allowance for annual expenses, such as motor insurance, medical cover, birthdays, gifts, travel and holidays.